yagosys/202301/userguide/08-calico/multiplenode/task.md

 Found 3 pods, using pod/kube-multus-ds-gjl4g
 Defaulted container "kube-multus" out of: kube-multus, install-multus-binary (init) 2023-03-14T01:34:22+00:00 Entering sleep (success)...

 ```

 - ### check cni configuration
-the default directory for cni config is under /etc/cni/net.d. the file with extension name **.conf** or **.conflist** will be parsed by crio.
+the default directory for cni config is under /etc/cni/net.d.
-The file with the highest priority for the CRI-O runtime is the one with the lowest numerical prefix in its filename.
-In this case, the file with the highest priority would be "10-calico.conflist".

-The numerical prefix in the filename is used by CNI plugins to determine the order in which the plugin configurations are applied.
-A lower numerical prefix indicates higher priority, and hence, the configuration in the file with the lowest numerical prefix (in this case, 10) will be applied first, followed by the configuration in the file with the next lowest numerical prefix, and so on.

-the ".conf" file extension is used for a single CNI plugin configuration file, while the ".conflist" file extension is used for a list of CNI plugin configurations.

 ```
 ubuntu@ip-10-0-1-100:/etc/cni/net.d$ ls
 10-calico.conflist  200-loopback.conf  70-multus.conf  calico-kubeconfig  multus.d  whereabouts.d
 ```

-check the 10-calico.conflist content
+the file with extension name **.conf** or **.conflist** will be parsed by crio.
+The file with the highest priority for the CRI-O runtime is the one with the lowest alphabetically prefix in its filename.
+In this case, the file with the highest priority would be "10-calico.conflist".

+The alphabetically prefix in the filename is used by CNI plugins to determine the order in which the plugin configurations are applied.
+A lower alphabetically prefix indicates higher priority, and hence, the configuration in the file with the lowest alphabetically prefix (in this case, 10) will be applied first, followed by the configuration in the file with the next lowest alphabetically prefix, and so on.

+the ".conf" file extension is used for a single CNI plugin configuration file, while the ".conflist" file extension is used for a list of CNI plugin configurations.

+the 10-calico.conf has name "k8s-pod-network"
 ```
-ubuntu@ip-10-0-1-100:/etc/cni/net.d$ cat 10-calico.conflist
+ubuntu@ip-10-0-1-100:/etc/cni/net.d$ cat 10-calico.conflist  | grep name
-{
   "name": "k8s-pod-network",
-  "cniVersion": "0.3.1",
-  "plugins": [
-    {
-      "type": "calico",
-      "datastore_type": "kubernetes",
-      "mtu": 0,
-      "nodename_file_optional": false,
-      "log_level": "Info",
-      "log_file_path": "/var/log/calico/cni/cni.log",
-      "ipam": { "type": "calico-ipam", "assign_ipv4" : "true", "assign_ipv6" : "false"},
-      "container_settings": {
-          "allow_ip_forwarding": true
-      },
-      "policy": {
-          "type": "k8s"
-      },
-      "kubernetes": {
-          "k8s_api_root":"https://10.96.0.1:443",
-          "kubeconfig": "/etc/cni/net.d/calico-kubeconfig"
-      }
-    },
-    {
-      "type": "bandwidth",
-      "capabilities": {"bandwidth": true}
-    },
-    {"type": "portmap", "snat": true, "capabilities": {"portMappings": true}}
-  ]
 ```

-the CNI has name "k8s-pod-network" and it use multiple plugins, calico, bandwidth and portmap. since 10-calico.conflist has highest priority. so it shall be picked up by crio.
+since 10-calico.conflist has highest priority. so it shall be picked up by crio. so although multus has installed. but the default cni for kubernetes is still the calico.

-you can check crio log for this
+you can check crio log to confirm this

 ```
 ubuntu@ip-10-0-1-100:/etc/cni/net.d$ journalctl -u crio  | grep "Updated default CNI network name to "  | tail -n 1